 Medicare Advantage premiums vary depending on the selected plan.

 Some insurance companies offer zero-premium plans with higher out-of-pocket expenses.
-However, the KFF notes that among those who did pay a premium, the average Medicare Advantage monthly premium in 2020 was $63.
+In 2024, the average monthly premium for Medicare Advantage plans is $18.50.

-People can compare Medicare Advantage plans using the find a Medicare plan tool on the government website.
+People can compare Medicare Advantage plans using the plan finder tool on the government website.

-It would not be accurate to say that Medicare Advantage replaces original Medicare, but Medicare Advantage plans are an alternative way to receive Medicare health coverage with possible extra benefits.
+It would not be accurate to say that Medicare Advantage replaces Original Medicare.
+Medicare Advantage plans offer an alternative way to receive Medicare health coverage with possible extra benefits.

 Alternatively, they can access their policy information online at mymedicare.gov.
-Once an individual has logged in, their plan name displays, along with their enrollment status information.
+Once an individual has logged in, they can see their plan name, along with their enrollment status information.

 Another option is to contact Medicare at 800-633-4227.
 A customer service representative can provide the person with their plan information.